stone-payments/stoneco-guidelines/backend/python/README.md

 ```

 ### 16. Command line interface parameters
-For input parameters parse it is recommended to user a library that allows as an easy parsing with minimun effort.
-There are some libraries to do this but argparse is recomended.
+For input parameters parse it is recommended to user a library that allows as an easy parsing with minimum effort.
+There are some libraries to do this but argparse is recommended.
 #### 16.1 argparse
 Argparse is recommended because it provides us diferente number of tools and parsing options:
 * Include help for each parameter
 * Define parameters type
 * Define default parameters
 * Define if a parameter is or not required
-* Define posible values of a parameter
+* Define possible values of a parameter
 * Add more than one value to a parameter
 * Add automatic actions to the parameters